shaunjacobsen/huisnow/README.md

 5. a.
 If there is a link to the next page of results, steps 3 and 4 repeat.
 5. b.
 If there is no link to the next page of results, the lambda function terminates.

+## Cloud Architecture
+This is run on several AWS services:
+**EC2** for hosting the API and Search services, the Postgres database, and Redis database.
+**Lambda functions** for serverless execution of the scraper service.
+**Cloudwatch events** for invoking the Lambda function.

 ## Development
 1. Run `docker-compose up redis postgres` to get the database systems running locally
 2. Run `yarn dev` in api/ directory to get the development API running locally